 If you like simple Kodak cameras, check out my reviews of the Baby Brownie (here), the Brownie Hawkeye (here), the Duaflex II (here), the No. 2 Brownie, Model D (here), the No. 2 Hawk-Eye (here), and the Tourist (here).
 Or check out all of my camera reviews here.

 This isn’t my first Starmatic.
-I bought one in about 1980, probably at a garage sale.
-I loaded a roll of Kodacolor into it just before Christmas in 1981.
-That Starmatic came with a flash attachment and a whole bunch of flashbulbs.
+I bought a Starmatic II in about 1980 for a couple bucks at a garage sale.
+I loaded a roll of Kodacolor II into it just before Christmas in 1981.
+That Starmatic II came with a flash attachment and a whole bunch of flashbulbs.
 The flash was blisteringly bright, and I blame it for washing out most of my Christmas morning shots.
 This one of me turned out well enough.
 I was 13.
 I had just received a nice dictionary as a gift.

 This time I started with some Kodak Portra 160 that had been cut and respooled onto 127 spools.
 The camera supports films up to only ISO 125, so that’s where I set it.
 The Portra handled the slight overexposure like a champ.